Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Understanding Capital Assets and Capital Gains

-First, whether your shares are listed or unlisted.
-Listed shares are those traded on stock exchanges like NSE or BSE.
-Unlisted shares are those of private companies not yet trading publicly.
-The difference between listed and unlisted securities matters a lot for taxation.
+First, it is a matter of whether your shares are listed or unlisted.
+Listed shares are the ones traded in open marketplaces like NSE or BSE, while unlisted ones are the shares of private firms that are not yet open for public trading.
+The tax implications for the difference between listed and unlisted equity securities are significant.

 Taxation on IPO Listing Gains

-Let me start with something that excites every IPO investor listing gains.
-You know that rush when you check your phone on listing day and see your shares trading at a premium?
-That profit is what we call listing gains.
+To begin with, I will talk about the one thing that really makes every IPO investor ecstatic: listing gains.
+Don’t you feel that thrill when you look at your phone on listing day and notice that your shares have been sold and traded at a higher price?
+That gain is what we refer to as listing gains.

 What Are Listing Gains in an IPO?